AMARTYA2020/AMARTYA2020/README.md

 - 🤝 I’m looking for help with **Developers and Like minded people**

-- 💬 Ask me about **C/C++ Datastructures and Algorithms**
+- 💬 Ask me about **DEVOPS/SRE/NETWORKING**

 - 📫 How to reach me **amartyapandey19@gmail.com**

 - ⚡ Fun fact **Coding/Development is the only thing that brings immense joy as well as immense pain :)**
-- Ultimate Life Motto: Character and Perspective is everything :)
+- Ultimate Life Motto: Attitude, Character and Perspective is everything :)

-- Please provide me stars if you like my works would be grateful and encouraged for my future endeavours!

 <h3 align="left">Connect with me:</h3>
 <p align="left">